gadget114514/UnityGrepRPlugin/README.md

 Import grepr.unitypackage.

 # Getting Started
-[Tools]-[GrepR] opens window.
+[Tools]-[GrepR] opens Editor window like following image.
+You can drag the window as a docking window.

 # How to use
 Input Search String and Press Find Button to execute searching the string pattern in the folder recursively.

-It works like grep with -r option .
+It works like "grep with -r option" or "find . -name \*.cs -exec grep string {} \;"  .

-Docking window is useful.

 # Cover
 ![Cover image](/Untitled.png?raw=true "Cover")

 # ScreenShot
 ![SS image](/screenshot1.jpg?raw=true "SS")

 This plugin has No relation to Bakery.